 Our water comes from two wells, one is 460 feet deep and the other is 320 feet deep.
-We currently have 297 service connections on our system and added 2 new connections last year.
-In a continuing effort to maintain and improve our system, we completed construction of a 500,000 gallon storage tank last year.
+We currently have 297 service connections on our system and added no new connections last year.
 We want you, our valued customers, to be informed about your water utility.
 If you want to learn more, please attend any of our regularly scheduled meetings held on the second Wednesday of each month at the Somers Fire Hall, 784 Somers Road, at 6:00 p.m.

 Our drinking water is safe and meets all federal and state requirements.
 If you have any questions about this report or concerning your water utility, please contact Andy Loudermilk at (406) 857-2580.
-Andy is our certified operator with 22 years of experience.
+Andy is our certified operator with 23 years of experience.
 He attends periodic training sessions to meet continuing education requirements.
-The most recent training he attended was in October of last year and the topics included regulatory updates and automated metering technology.
+The most recent training he attended was in December of last year and the topics included service line inventory and lead and copper rules.